openstack-archive/tripleo-validations/doc/source/readme.rst

         - pre-deployment
         - hardware

-``tasks`` contain a list of Ansible tasks to run.
+``roles`` include the Ansible role, which contains all the tasks to run, associated to this validation.
 Each task is a YAML dictionary that must at minimum contain a name and a module to use.
-Module can be any module that ships with Ansible or any of the custom ones in the ``library`` subdirectory.
+Module can be any module that ships with Ansible or any of the custom ones in the ``library`` directory.

 The `Ansible documentation on playbooks
 <https://docs.ansible.com/ansible/playbooks.html>`__ provides more detailed